JCSheeron/ftArchPostProc/README.md

- Included is a helper bash script called createExportFiles.sh which needs to be edited for the file name specifics, but is helpful in creating a batch of export files from source csv -a files.
+ Included is a helper bash script called createExportFiles.sh which needs to be edited for the file name specifics, but is helpful in creating a batch of export files from source csv files.
+It takes one command line argument: -t or -a or -n and this argument gets used to run ftpp with the corresponding option.

  Given an input file, the program will produce a *.csv file with the name specified as the outputFileName with the format: Timestamp, Tag1 Value, Tag2